pfertyk/blog/content/2016-11-01-slack-integration-that-would-be-great.md

 Date: 2016-11-01
 Summary: Yeah, that would be great

 Recently I tried to create a Slack bot.
-It's job would be to read the messages and, if 'that would be great' was detected in the content, respond to the message with a picture of Bill Lumbergh from the office (yeah, I'm a funny guy).
+It's job would be to read the messages and, if *that would be great* was detected in the content, respond to the message with a picture of Bill Lumbergh from *Office Space* (yeah, I'm a funny guy).
 But I found out that the learning resources are somewhat scattered around the Internet.
-It was difficult for a person not familiar with Slack API and with bots in general to get a grip of the whole process.
+It was difficult for a person not familiar with Slack API and with bots in general to quickly get a grip of the whole process (I just wanted a simple bot, not the whole API documentation).

 I finally succeeded, and I would like to help others with a similar problem.
 This post will show you how to integrate with Slack in two ways: sing bot users and outgoing webhooks.
 You don't have to know anything about Slack or Python frameworks, but the basic Python skills and a Heroku account are required (unless you want to host the solution on your own server).
 The code will be simple and will do this one and only task that I mentioned: detect the text and respond with an image.
 Let't get right to it!